exonum/exonum-doc/src/get-started/install.md

 to these projects, testing them, and developing using Exonum.

 !!! note
-    As of version 0.3, you need to compile the core locally for every application that depends on it.
+    Currently, you need to compile the core locally for every application that depends on it.
 [Cargo][cargo] (the Rust package manager) takes care of most things, but you still need to have dependencies installed locally as described below for the core to compile.